-An easy Matzo Ball Soup recipe with carrots, celery, shredded chicken, and three homemade matzo balls.
+The best Matzo Ball Soup recipe served in a bowl with a flavorful broth with carrots, celery, and herbs and three matzo balls.

 How to make Matzo Ball Soup: